Updated: Mar 16

-Side effects of prostatic artery embolization (PAE) are uncommon and generally mild, but interventional radiologists should be prepared to navigate exceptional cases.
-PAE expert Dr. Ari Isaacson discusses his experiences with acute urinary retention and what side effects interventional radiologists should expect after a successful prostatic artery embolization.
+Prostate artery embolization side effects are uncommon and generally mild, but interventional radiologists should be prepared to navigate exceptional cases of complications.
+Prostate artery embolization (PAE) expert Dr. Ari Isaacson discusses his experiences with acute urinary retention and what side effects interventional radiologists should expect after a successful prostate artery embolization.

 We’ve provided the highlight reel and some insightful quotes from our IR guests in this article, but you can listen to the full podcast on BackTable.com.